 In the process of evaluating restoration alternatives, the restoration actions included in Alternative C were awarded funding through the Great Lakes Restoration Initiative.
-Although Alternative C meets the Restoration Evaluation Criteria in this Draft RP/EA, the proposed restoration actions are not located within the Maumee River watershed.
-As this project has already received funding from another source, Alternative C is not considered a preferred alternative.
+Although Alternative C meets the Restoration Evaluation Criteria in this Final RP/EA, the proposed restoration actions are not located within the Maumee River watershed.
+As this project has already received funding from another source, Alternative C was not selected.